jenetics/jenetics/PROBLEM_SOLVING.md

 ***

-With these simple Jenetics tricks, it is possible to split the overall problem in smaller parts and make it manageable.
-Especially the possibility to combine several `Codec`s into one _uber_ `Codec` is a might, but, unfortunately, overlooked feature of Jenetics.
+With these Jenetics tricks, it is possible to split the overall problem into smaller parts and make it manageable.
+Especially the possibility to combine several `Codec`s into one _uber_ `Codec` is a mighty, but, unfortunately, overlooked feature of Jenetics.